AgoraLab/agora-chat-uikit/chat-room/web/product-features.md

 In a chat room, when users discover that others have posted messages that may violate the chat room's rules or code of ethics, they can report the message, prompting the chat room owner to take appropriate action.

-In UIKit, by default, a user can trigger the report option by long-pressing a single message to report it.
+In UIKit, by default, a user can trigger the report option by clicking **⋮** next to the message to report it.
 Users can choose the reason for the report, such as pornographic content, malicious attacks, hate speech, spam ads, or others.
 You can also modify the report reason option according to your scenario.

 ![Report a message](../assets/images/msg_report.png)